 - A Private Bus is used to ferry employees or people related to the business of the bus owner.

-- A Private Hire Bus is used to ferry children to and from schools or workers to and from their workplace.
-It can also be chartered out under a contract to a single party at any one time.
+- A Private Hire Bus is used to ferry students to and from schools or workers to and from their workplace.
+It can also be chartered out for other purpose, such as to ferry a group of passengers to an event.

 - An Excursion Bus is mainly used to ferry tourists.
-It can also be used to ferry school children and workers.
+It can also be used to ferry students and workers.

-- A School Bus is used to ferry school children and school staff to and from school.
+- A School Bus is used to ferry students to and from school.
 It can also be used to ferry workers to and from their workplace, if the bus has an Adult Workers’ Contract (AWC) permit.